kratikashetty/CS547-Information-Retrieval/README.md

 ## Implementation

 Since we are using a Dataset from a kaggle competition, we were unable to to get the true Y values for the test data.
-We split the trainng data as follows to get the training and test data -
+We split the trainng data as follows to get the training and test data.

 **Training Data** 80% of the Data.
 **Test Data** 20% of the Data.